George Brown (motorcyclist)

-George Brown (1912-1979) was born in Nottingham, England.
-Known primarily as a motorcycle racer, he has been called " the father of British sprinting".
+George Brown (22 February 1912 – 27 February 1979) was a motorcycle racer, known as " the father of British sprinting".
 Brown raced a variety of bikes but is most closely associated with the Vincent brand.
 For a time he worked at Vincent, where he headed up their Experimental department and raced the factory-backed single and V-twin bikes.
 Brown left Vincent to establish his own motorcycle shop and as a sideline built high-performance sprint bikes that he rode to several national and international records.

 Biography

 Early years

-George Brown was born 22 February 1912 in Nottingham, England, and grew up in Colwick, Nottinghamshire.
+George Brown was born on 22 February 1912 in Nottingham, England, and grew up in Colwick, Nottinghamshire.
 He attended Nottingham High School and planned a career in law as a solicitor.

 Brown's grandfather ran a cycle shop, and his father owned several motorcycles.
 Brown's father eventually bought a cycle shop in Harrow, where George spent time repairing a wide variety of motorcycles.
 He later inherited brother Cliff's 250 cc AJS.

 At the beginning of the 1930s Brown drove a lorry and worked for Raleigh, where his father had earlier been in the Experimental Department.
 In 1933 Brown went to the Vincent works at Stevenage and asked Vincent founder Philip Conrad Vincent (PCV) for a job.
 He was given a position in the service department, where he rebuilt second-hand bikes taken in exchange for new Vincents.
 By 1934 Brown had moved into the factory, where he was soon promoted to the Test and Special bike department.

 In 1937 Brown lapped Brooklands at over 100 mph.
 Due to Brown's not being a member of the British Motorcycle Racing Club (BMCRC), he was denied the usual Gold Star for the feat.
 The bike involved may have been the first Vincent 1000 cc twin, believed to be DUR 142, at speeds of 113 mph in wet conditions.
 During this period he was also riding a 350 cc Velocette at grass track events.